JuliaInterop/MATLAB.jl/README.md

 To open an interactive window for the MATLAB session, use the command `show_msession()`.
 To hide the window, use `hide_msession()`.
 Note that closing this window will result in a errors, so it is advised that one uses the `hide_msession()` command instead.

+Note that this feature only works on Windows.

 #### Advanced use of MATLAB Engines

 This package provides a series of functions for users to control the communication with MATLAB sessions.